crcn/catchall/README.md

 Generates guarded code where all exceptions are caught.

-- `source` - the javascript source to wrap around
+- `source` - the javascript source to wrap around.
-- `ops` - the wrap options
+- `ops` - the wrap options.
 	- `addHandler` - add the handler at the head of the script (`catchall.error = function(){}`)
-- `callback` - the callback function for the wrapped source

 Here's a simple example: